Availity/availity-angular/src/ui/animation/DIRECTIVE.md

 ### avAnimate

-The avAnimate directive `av-animate` will handle basic animations within your apps, and can have those animations triggered by different events. and can be defined as an attribute or element.
+The avAnimate directive `av-animate` will handle basic animations within your application and can have those animations triggered by different events. and can be defined as an attribute or element.

 ```html
      <span av-animate>...</span>